Tiamz01/A-Visual-History-of-Nobel-Prize-Winners/README.md

 The analysis focuses on:

-- Determining most common winner demographics like gender, country, and age
+- Determining the most common winner demographics like gender, country, sex and age
 - Visualizing award share over time by country and gender
 - Identifying repeat winners and youngest/oldest winners
+- Identifying USA dominance
 - Comparing award age differences across prize categories
-- Mapping global distribution of winners over time
+- Mapping the global distribution of winners over time
+- The name of the youngest winner of the Nobel Prize as of 2016 is 'Malala'

 ![Sample Visualization](sample_visualization.png)